Finn-Lab/MAG_Snakemake_wf/README.md

 ## Getting Started

-These instructions will help you setup this workflow for your own analyses
+These instructions will help you setup to run this workflow

 ### Setup workflow